PeppeL-G/course-material/src/courses/introduction-to-script-programming/written-examination.md

 :::

 ## Sample answers
-After the exams, sample answers will be published here.
+After the exams, sample answers will be available here.